Mortgages for Oil and Gas Contractors

 In an ideal world, you wouldn’t have to go this extra mile to prove your affordability.
 But until government departments sing from the same hymn sheet, we’re all stuck with it.

-Due to the brevity of your contracts, they might just class you as high risk, too.
-If they do, any offer will come with an eye-watering interest rate to boot.
+Due to the brevity of your contract(s), they may class you as high risk, too.

 Get a competitive mortgage that reflects your professional status

-We know, as do the underwriters we deal with direct, what oil and gas contractors can truly afford.
+We know, as do the underwriters we deal with direct, what mortgages offshore contractors can truly afford.
 Your application in our hands will secure you a competitive mortgage rate.
-The amount you can borrow will also reflect your contract rate, not a post-tax ‘salary’.
+The amount you can borrow will reflect your contract rate, not a post-tax ‘salary’.

 We won’t rig the mortgage offer in anyone’s favour.
 We won’t ask you to dig (or drill) too deep.
 Our mortgages for offshore contractors are, usually, off limits on the High Street.